thyangjes/thyangjes.github.io/README.md

 Former Clinical Research Associate with relevant work experience in the pharmaceutical and biotech industry.

-Skilled in data manipulation and statistical model programming in R, SAS, SQL, and MS Excel.
+Skilled in data manipulation and statistical model programming in R, SAS, SQL, Python, and MS Excel.